solo-io/solo-docs/supergloo/docs/mesh/gloo-istio-mtls.md

 setting up Istio.
 2) The istio book info example must be installed and running in cluster.
 See [deploying the book info example](../bookinfo.md) for instruction on how to install it with auto-injecttion.
-3) Glooctl installed locally. glooctl is the command line tool for gloo, it can be installed [here](https://gloo.solo.io/installation/install_glooctl/).
-All steps done using glooctl will also be explained using yaml, with the exception of one.

 After completing the prerequitite steps run:
 ```